Enterprise-CMCS/managed-care-review/docs/Configuration.md

 ### `SECRETS_MANAGER_SECRET`

 Read by `app-api` to securely pull secrets out of AWS Secrets Manager.
 Only set in AWS deployed environments, not used locally.
+This is the name of the secret to pull out of SM, which is scoped by review-app.

 ### `DATABASE_URL`